Arulselvan-65/Arulselvan-65/README.md

 ---

 ## 🚀 Fun Fact:
-💡 *"Blockchain is like a new internet revolution, and I’m here to build on it!"*
+💡 *Blockchain is like a new internet revolution, and I’m here to build on it!*
 ⚡ *When I’m not coding, I explore new Web3 projects and share my findings!*
 🌍 *Let's connect and build something amazing together!*